Batman: Arkham City: Technical issues

-Legacy
+Sequels

 Batman: Arkham Origins, the successor to Arkham City, was announced in April 2013.
-The game was developed by WB Games Montréal for Microsoft Windows, PlayStation 3, Xbox 360, and Wii U, and was released on October 25, 2013.
+The game was developed by WB Games Montréal for PlayStation 3, Wii U, Windows, and Xbox 360, and was released on October 25, 2013.
 Set several years before the events of Arkham Asylum, Arkham Origins follows a younger and less experienced Batman on Christmas Eve on the streets of Gotham City as he faces off against eight deadly assassins.
 A separate title, Batman: Arkham Origins Blackgate, was developed for Nintendo 3DS and PlayStation Vita by Armature Studios, and was released on the same day.
 Dini stated that he would not be involved in writing a sequel.
 He had not been included in writing for any of Arkham City's DLC, including the story-based "Harley Quinn's Revenge" DLC, and said that Warner Bros. and Rocksteady suggested that he take work elsewhere if offered.

 Batman: Arkham Knight, the successor to Arkham Origins, was announced in March 2014.
-Developed by Rocksteady for PlayStation 4, Xbox One and Windows, the game was released on June 23, 2015.
+Developed by Rocksteady for PlayStation 4, Windows, and Xbox One, the game was released on June 23, 2015.
 Arkham Knight is set nine months after the events of Arkham City and follows Batman as he confronts an assault on Gotham City by the Scarecrow, and his ally, the Arkham Knight.